InnuendoPi/MQTTDevice4/docs/index.md

     The time intervals that are used for the definition are configured under Intervals
     * how often sensors are queried and the data is sent to the CBPi
-    * how often commands for actuators / induction are picked up by the CBPi
+    * how often commands for actors / induction are picked up by the CBPi

     With these intervals the performance of the Wemos can be improved.
-The standard setting of 5 seconds is suitable for environments with few sensors and actuators.
-In environments with many sensors and actuators, an interval of 10 to 30 seconds would be more suitable for the small Wemos.
+The standard setting of 5 seconds is suitable for environments with few sensors and actors.
+In environments with many sensors and actors, an interval of 10 to 30 seconds would be more suitable for the small Wemos.
 This has to be tried out individually.

 3. Event manager